LayerManager/layman/README.md

   - Fedora 29+

     You can check your kernel version with `uname -r`.
-- docker v17.12+, installation instructions for [centos 7](https://docs.docker.com/install/linux/docker-ce/centos/)
+- Docker Engine v20.10.13+ including Docker Compose v2+
-- docker-compose v1.14+, installation instructions for [centos 7](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-centos-7)
+  - installation instructions for [centos 7](https://docs.docker.com/install/linux/docker-ce/centos/), including docker-compose-plugin installation

 **Optionally**
 - linux or any tool to run tasks defined in Makefile using `make` command